 - □Pharmacies that supply drugs for home infusion therapy. - Pharmacies that supply drugs for residents of a long-term care (LTC) facility.
 Usually, a LTC facility (such as a nursing home) has its own pharmacy.
 If you have any difficulty accessing your Part D benefits in an LTC facility, please contact Customer Service. - Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not available in Puerto Rico).
 Except in emergencies, only Native Americans or Alaska Natives have access to these pharmacies in our network. - Pharmacies that dispense drugs that are restricted by the FDA to certain locations or that require special handling, provider coordination, or education on their use.
-(Note: This scenario should happen rarely.)

-To locate a specialized pharmacy, look in your Pharmacy Directory or call Customer Service.
+To locate a specialized pharmacy, look in your Pharmacy Directory (retiree.uhc.com/shbp) or call Customer Service.

-Section 2.3 Using the plan's preferred mail-order service
+Section 2.3 Using the plan's mail-order service

-Our plan's preferred mail-order service allows you to order up to a 100-day supply.
+Our plan's mail-order service allows you to order up to a 100-day supply.

-To get order forms and information about filling your prescriptions by mail you may contact our preferred mail service pharmacy, OptumRx[TM].
-OptumRx can be reached at 1-888-279-1828, or for the hearing impaired, (TTY) 711, 24 hours a day, 7 days a week.
+To get order forms and information about filling your prescriptions by mail you may contact our preferred mail service pharmacy, Optum[®] Home Delivery Pharmacy at 1-888-279-1828, or for the hearing impaired, (TTY) 711, 24 hours a day, 7 days a week.
 Please reference your Pharmacy Directory to find the mail service pharmacies in our network.
 If you use a mail-order pharmacy not in the plan's network, your prescription will not be covered.